 MCB – BIOC 101: Molecular information in biological systems.

 Dr. Arminja Kettenbach is currently an Assistant Professor of Biochemistry and Cell Biology at the Geisel School of Medicine at Dartmouth College.
 Arminja earned her Master degree (Diplom) in Biochemistry at the Eberhard-Karls University in Tuebingen, Germany, in 2002.
 For her PhD, she joined the laboratory of Dr. Frank McKeon in the Department of Cell Biology at Harvard Medical School, Boston, in 2003.
 Her thesis work focused on mechanisms of cell division and cell differentiation.
 It was there that Arminja was exposed first to mass spectrometry-based proteomics and decided to further explore this field for her post-doctoral studies.
 In 2007, she joined the laboratory of Dr. Scott Gerber in the Department of Genetics at the Geisel School of Medicine at Dartmouth College where she pioneered quantitative phosphoproteomics approaches to study cell signaling.
 As an independent investigator, Dr. Kettenbach is focused on understanding signaling by phosphoprotein phosphatases and their cellular networks in triple-negative breast cancer (TNBC) by combining technology development, studies of cell culture models and human primary tumors.

 Petrone A, Adamo ME, Cheng C, Kettenbach AN.
 Identification of Candidate Cyclin-dependent kinase 1 (Cdk1) Substrates in Mitosis by Quantitative Phosphoproteomics.
 Molecular & cellular proteomics : MCP.
-2016; 15(7):2448-61. (view details on MedLine)
+2016; 15(7):2448-61. (view details in PubMed)

 Rusin SF, Schlosser KA, Adamo ME, Kettenbach AN.
 Quantitative phosphoproteomics reveals new roles for the protein phosphatase PP6 in mitotic cells.
 Science signaling.
-2015; 8(398):rs12 (view details on MedLine)
+2015; 8(398):rs12 (view details in PubMed)

 Kettenbach AN, Deng L, Wu Y, Baldissard S, Adamo ME, Gerber SA, Moseley JB.
 Quantitative phosphoproteomics reveals pathways for coordination of cell growth and division by the conserved fission yeast kinase pom1.
 Molecular & cellular proteomics : MCP.
-2015; 14(5):1275-87. (view details on MedLine)
+2015; 14(5):1275-87. (view details in PubMed)

 Kettenbach AN, Wang T, Faherty BK, Madden DR, Knapp S, Bailey-Kellogg C, Gerber SA.
 Rapid determination of multiple linear kinase substrate motifs by mass spectrometry.
 Chem Biol.
-2012 May 25;19(5):608-18. (view details on MedLine)
+2012 May 25;19(5):608-18. (view details in PubMed)

 Kettenbach AN, Gerber SA.
 Rapid and reproducible single-stage phosphopeptide enrichment of complex peptide mixtures: application to general and phosphotyrosine-specific phosphoproteomics experiments.
 Anal Chem.
-2011 Oct 15;83(20):7635-44 (view details on MedLine)
+2011 Oct 15;83(20):7635-44 (view details in PubMed)